Skip to content

 Using this workflow we only use two branches

-• Master is the main branch developers work from.
+• main is the main branch developers work from.
 It represents the latest version of the code.
-The key principle is that master is always production ready.
+The key principle is that main is always production ready.
 Anything merged in needs to have been peer reviewed, passed by CI, and ready for release.

 All branches